-D10.1 Standard Operating Procedures for transportation and shipping of cellular therapy products shall be designed to protect the integrity of the product and the health and safety of individuals in the immediate area.
-D10.2 The primary product container for non-frozen cellular therapy products shall be placed in a secondary container and sealed to prevent leakage.
-D10.3 Cellular therapy products that require a temperature-controlled environment and that are transported or shipped over an extended period of time shall be transported or shipped in a container validated to maintain the appropriate temperature range.
-D10.4 Conditions shall be established and maintained to preserve the integrity and safety of cellular therapy products during transport or shipping.
-D10.5 Cellular therapy products that are shipped to another facility or transported on public roads shall be packaged in an outer container.
-D10.5.1 The outer container shall conform to the applicable regulations regarding the mode of transportation or shipping.
-D10.5.2 The outer container shall be made of material adequate to withstand leakage of contents, shocks, pressure changes, and other conditions incident to ordinary handling during transport or shipping.
-D10.5.2.1 The temperature of the shipping container shall be continuously monitored during shipment of cellular therapy products.
-D10.5.2.2 The shipping facility shall maintain a record of the temperature over the period of travel.
-The outer container shall be secured.
-D10.5.3 D10.5.4 The outer container shall be labeled as defined in the Cellular Therapy Product

-Labels for Shipping and Transport on Public Roads table in Appendix III.
+- D10.1 Standard Operating Procedures for transportation and shipping of cellular therapy products shall be designed to protect the integrity of the product and the health and safety of individuals in the immediate area. - D10.2 The primary product container for non-frozen cellular therapy products shall be placed in a secondary container and sealed to prevent leakage. - D10.3 Cellular therapy products that require a temperature-controlled environment and that are transported or shipped over an extended period of time shall be transported or shipped in a container validated to maintain the appropriate temperature range. - D10.4 Conditions shall be established and maintained to preserve the integrity and safety of cellular therapy products during transport or shipping. - D10.5 Cellular therapy products that are shipped to another facility or transported on public roads shall be packaged in an outer container. - D10.5.1 The outer container shall conform to the applicable regulations regarding the mode of transportation or shipping. - D10.5.2 The outer container shall be made of material adequate to withstand leakage of contents, shocks, pressure changes, and other conditions incident to ordinary handling during transport or shipping. - D10.5.2.1 The temperature of the shipping container shall be continuously monitored during shipment of cellular therapy products. - D10.5.2.2 The shipping facility shall maintain a record of the temperature over the period of travel. - D10.5.3 The outer container shall be secured. - D10.5.4 The outer container shall be labeled as defined in the Cellular Therapy Product Labels for Shipping and Transport on Public Roads table in Appendix III.

-- D10.5.5 There shall be a document inside the outer container that includes all the information required on the outer container, in conformity with the Cellular Therapy Product Labels for Shipping and Transport on Public Roads table in Appendix III. - D10.5.6 The outer container shall be labeled in accordance with applicable laws and regulations regarding the cryogenic material used and the transport or shipment of biological materials. - D10.6 The transit time shall be within time limits determined by the distributing facility in consultation with the receiving facility to maintain cellular therapy product safety. - D10.7 If the intended recipient has received high-dose therapy, the cellular therapy product shall be transported. - D10.8 There shall be plans for alternative means of transport or shipping in an emergency. - D10.9 Cellular therapy products should not be passed through X-Ray irradiation devices designed to detect metal objects.
+- D10.5.5 There shall be a document inside the outer container that includes all the information required on the outer container, in conformity with the Cellular Therapy Product Labels for Shipping and Transport on Public Roads table in Appendix III. - D10.5.6 The outer container shall be labeled in accordance with Applicable Law regarding the cryogenic material used and the transport or shipment of biological materials. - D10.6 Cellular therapy products transported internally shall be packaged in a closed and rigid outer container. - D10.6.1 The outer container for internal transport shall be labeled as defined in Appendix III B. - D10.7 The transit time shall be within time limits determined by the distributing facility in consultation with the receiving facility to maintain cellular therapy product safety. - D10.8 If the intended recipient has received high-dose therapy, the cellular therapy product shall be transported. - D10.9 There shall be plans for alternative means of transport or shipping in an emergency. - D10.10 Cellular therapy products should not be passed through X-Ray irradiation devices designed to detect metal objects.
 If inspection is necessary, the contents of the container should be inspected manually.

-D11: DISTRIBUTION AND RECEIPT
+D11: RECEIPT AND DISTRIBUTION